r21gh/r21gh/README.md

 <p align="left">
-I'm a DevOps Engineer and a Ph.D.
-Candidate in Computer Security.
-My research focuses on eBPF security and vulnerabilities.
+I'm a DevOps engineer and I like research on eBPF, security, and vulnerabilities.
 I'm skilled in Operating Systems, Cloud Platforms, CI/CD pipelines, Networking, Security, DNS, IaC, C/C++, Go, and Python.

 In my free time, I'm interested in cybersecurity startups and read business-related books to stay informed and inspired in the tech industry.